 Among the mysterious aspects of the castle is the famous secret chamber supposedly hidden deep within the castle somewhere in the crypt walls.
-The story goes that the Lord of Glamis played cards with the Devil on the Sabbath that resulted in such a disturbance that the chamber was sealed up.
+The story goes the Lord of Glamis played cards with the Devil on the Sabbath which resulted in such a disturbance that the chamber was sealed.

 Ghosts of Glamis Castle

 There have been many reports of eerie sounds, such as the screams of a man being tortured and the banging of a hammer.
 Guests have reported seeing an old woman who vanished and a ghost in armor moving through a guest's bedroom.

 - The White Lady: The Lady of Glamis was burned at the stake for witchcraft and her spirit is said to haunt this castle, too.

 - The Gray Lady: This unknown spirit wanders inside and outside the castle.
 Over 100 people once saw her at the same time.

 - Young servant boy: This youth is seen sitting inside the Queen Mother's Sitting Room.